FengChenCA/fcon/README.md

     - delete: remove an existing container, JSON response of deleted container

 ### Containers
+  - PIDs must be unique
   - PIDs must not be mutable
-  - Name must be unique at all times
+  - Name must be unique
   - Name cannot be changed while container is running
-  - State must be valid at all times
+  - State must be valid

 ### Responses
   - Appropriate status codes must be used